 - Living in the residence halls is a communal experience.
 Students expecting a large degree of privacy and quiet within their housing assignment may need to evaluate whether living on campus is the best choice for them.
-Fisher suggests the library as the place for uninterrupted study.

-- Requests for single rooms will be reviewed, although the provision of a single-room as an accommodation is not common.
+- Requests for single rooms will be reviewed, although the provision of a single room as an accommodation is not common.
 A single room does not guarantee privacy or a quiet environment.
 A single room also does not guarantee an allergen-free environment.
 A single room will not prevent a student from having to interact and negotiate living arrangements with other students, such as alone time, sleep patterns, and study schedules.

 - In community bathrooms, there are several toilets in stalls within the bathroom that are for shared use of the residents on the floor as well as a private toilet and shower within the community bathroom.

 - A toilet located in a bathroom within a room or suite area is meant to be used by only one person at a time.
 However, it is also shared by all residents within the assigned living unit.

 - Air conditioning units are not available to students with asthma or severe allergies.
 Personal air filtering units are acceptable.

 - All mattresses are sealed and allergen free.